As participants, you are encouraged to:

 - Speaker system

-It is recommended to use two methods to save your presentation (USB flash drive, email, etc.).
+You must email a copy of your presentation (PowerPoint) to Katelyn Wright at email@example.com three days before your scheduled presentaiton.
+It is also recommended to use two methods to save your presentation (USB flash drive, email, etc.) and bring it with you on the day of your presentation.
 If you plan to use PowerPoint, it is advised to test your slide show before the presentation day.
-If you would like to make an appointment to test run your presentation before the Symposium or you believe you belive you have additional special requirements, you can contact Katelyn Wright at firstname.lastname@example.org for approval.
-A test run will need to be scheduled well in advance and are not guaranteed.
+If you would like to make an appointment to test run your presentation before the Symposium or believe you have additional special requirements, you can contact Katelyn Wright at firstname.lastname@example.org for approval.
+A test run will need to be scheduled well in advance and is not guaranteed.

 You may not use your own laptop.